hypergonial/hikari-arc/docs/getting_started.md

 ## Recommended tooling

 `arc` works best when you use a **static type-checker**.
-It can ensure your code is correct and detect type errors without you even running your code!
+It can ensure your code is correct and **detect type errors** without you even running your code!
 It's not required to use one, but is highly recommended, as `arc` was made with type-safety in mind.
+For more information on types and type-checking, see the [types guide](./guides/typing.md).

 ### Install pyright (optional)